aregtech/areg-sdk/README.md

 ## Use cases and benefits[![](https://raw.githubusercontent.com/aregtech/areg-sdk/master/docs/img/pin.svg)](#use-cases-and-benefits)

 AREG SDK can be used in a very large scope of multithreading and multiprocessing application development.

-> 💡 Expand each section to see the details.

 ### Distributed solution